 Strategic and operational planning through discussion of the relevance of organizational values, development of mission and vision statements and techniques to align goals and objectives with organizational priorities.
 Financial capability analysis and budgetary role in planning will be addressed.
 Skills developed include critical thinking, problem solving, writing, and presentation skills.

 During the course students will review key financial-analysis tools and techniques.
 They will discuss information found in non-profit financial statements and explore principles of financial management and operating and capital-budgeting processes, with the goal of gaining an appreciation of how available resources are allocated to both short-term and long-term objectives.

 The social economy includes non-profit, community-based organizations, and co-operatives.
 This course focuses on how these organizations interplay with the public policies of different levels of government.
 Using case studies, students will examine administrative public policy, such as how the social economy is funded and how it is evaluated and held accountable, as well as substantive public policy, including community capacity building and partnership development.
 The course also includes a field trip to learn about local social economy organizations at work and guest lecturers, including both researchers and practitioners.

-The JSGS internship program is a competitive process open to students in the MPA and MPP programs who have completed at least 50 percent of their program, including the core program courses, and have little or no experience in the public sector.
+The JSGS Executive Internship Program is a competitive process open to students in the MPA and MPP programs who have completed at least 50 per cent of their program and have little or no experience in the public sector.
 Students will be exposed to the skills used by managers at senior levels in the public sector and will perform a variety of tasks.

 Provides students with the opportunity to learn and practice inquiry processes for conducting qualitative research.
 Students will examine the following topics: issues in qualitative data (ontology, epistemology, methodology and method), collection of qualitative data (e.g., interviewing, ethnography, focus groups, case studies), analysis of data, and combining qualitative and quantitative data.